-Water your Spider Plant well in the growing months (Spring through to Autumn / Fall) and if you've put it in a bright spot, you'll get a fast rate of growth and a good chance of Spider Babies.
+Water your plant well in the growing months (Spring through to Autumn / Fall) and if you've put it in a bright spot, you'll get a fast rate of growth and a good chance of Spider Babies.

 These tough plants accept occasional feeding, but for even regular growth, try and feed at least once a month using a standard houseplant fertiliser.
 Don't feed newly planted Spider Babies / Pups, or the mature plants in the Winter months.

 If the soil is dry your plant will survive without issue down to 5°C / 41°F. If the soil is wet or you go colder than this, some damage will likely result.
 Any exposure to a hard frost will totally destroy the plant over night.